 To that end, GMPs in the food industry are designed to be rigorous and comprehensive.
 If you’re new to GMPs, all the regulatory language can be intimidating.

 It’s important to remember that many of the regulations are common sense rules that help keep everyone safe.
 Plus, our Certification & Audit Specialists are always happy to walk people through the GMP food audit process and answer your questions.
-(Our GMP food audit checklist also helps you know what to expect.)
+(Our GMP checklist for the food industry also helps you know what to expect.)

 Since this article focuses on GMPs in the food industry, let’s look at some of the key regulations in 21 CFR Part 117 and 9 CFR.
 This will help you understand what to expect.